ros-industrial/ros_canopen/_sources/configuration.rst.txt

   configuration item; description
   node_id; The node-ID (default: 255)
-  baudrate; The baudrate in kbit/s (default: 1000) vendor_id;The vendor-ID (default: 0x00000000)
-  product_code;The product code (default: 0x00000000)
+  driver; The fully qualified class name of the master to use. package; The ros2 package name in which the master class can be found. baudrate; The baudrate in kbit/s (default: 1000) vendor_id;The vendor-ID (default: 0x00000000) product_code;The product code (default: 0x00000000)